prasad98765/nexusBrain/replit.md

 # Overview

 This is a comprehensive multi-tenant Nexus AI platform built with React TypeScript frontend and Python Flask backend.
 The application provides workspace-based organization where users can create conversations and interact with AI assistants.
-It features dark-themed UI matching Nexus AI Hub branding, comprehensive authentication with forgot password functionality, business information collection for user onboarding, email verification with HTML templates, Google OAuth integration, PostgreSQL database storage with MongoDB fallback support, static landing pages recreated from nexusaihub.co.in, and a modern UI built with shadcn/ui components.
+It features dark-themed UI matching Nexus AI Hub branding, comprehensive authentication with forgot password functionality, business information collection for user onboarding, email verification with HTML templates, Google OAuth integration, PostgreSQL database storage with MongoDB fallback support, static landing pages recreated from nexusaihub.co.in, and a comprehensive contacts management system with custom properties.

-**Last Updated**: August 17, 2025 - Added comprehensive static landing pages (`/landing-page` and `/landing-page/hub`) recreated from nexusaihub.co.in website with complete feature showcase, AI tools directory, and proper routing integration.
+**Last Updated**: August 19, 2025 - Completed comprehensive custom contact properties system with settings page management, contact drawer for full editing, and enhanced table functionality with read-only field support.

 # User Preferences